-Dr. Linebaugh was named Dean ad interim in May 2018.
+Dr. Linebaugh was named Dean ad interim in May 2018 and served until Summer 2021.
 Prior to serving as Dean, Dr. Linebaugh was Director of the Historic Preservation Program and Associate Dean for Faculty Affairs and Research.
 Before joining the Maryland faculty in July 2004, Dr. Linebaugh served as the Director of the Program for Archaeological Research (PAR) and Associate Professor of Anthropology at the University of Kentucky (1997-2004).
 Under his leadership, the PAR completed several hundred cultural resource management (CRM) projects for range of private and public agency sponsors.
 Dr. Linebaugh was also a member of the faculty of the Historic Preservation Department in UK’s College of Design.
 Prior to his time at Kentucky, Dr. Linebaugh served for nine years as the Co-Director of the Center for Archaeological Research (WMCAR) and Adjunct Assistant Professor of Anthropology at the College of William and Mary, administering over 400 grant and contract CRM projects.

 Dr. Linebaugh’s research interests are broad and include a range of topics: the archaeology of early urban centers, the history of archaeology and historic preservation, historic landscapes and the natural and cultural environment, 17th- and 18th-century plantations in the Tidewater Chesapeake, archaeological excavation and preservation of industrial and craft/trade sites, ethnicity including the interaction of German and English cultures in the Valley of Virginia and Norwegian settlement in Minnesota and Texas, and most recently, New England town studies.